 State law requires the District to employ all full-time professional employees in positions requiring a certificate from the State Board for Educator Certification (SBEC) and nurses under probationary, term, or continuing contracts.

 Employees in all other positions are employed at-will or by a contract that is not subject to the procedures for nonrenewal or termination under Chapter 21 of the Texas Education Code.
 The paragraphs that follow provide a general description of the employment arrangements used by the District.

-Probationary contracts.
+Probationary contracts

 Nurses and full-time professional employees new to the District and employed in positions requiring SBEC certification must receive a probationary contract during their first year of employment.
 Former employees who are hired after a two-year lapse in district employment or employees who move to a position requiring a new class of certification may also be employed by probationary contract.
-Probationary contracts are one year contracts.
+Probationary contracts are one-year contracts.
 The probationary period for those who have been employed as a teacher in public education for at least five of the eight years preceding employment with the District may not exceed one school year.
+However, pursuant to the District's District of Innovation Plan adopted by the Board, the District may employ a teacher who has been employed as a teacher in public education for at least five of the eight years preceding employment with the District for a second probationary year when needed to benefit the teacher and students served.
+This action requires principal recommendation, in consultation with the appropriate Human Resources administrator, and consideration and approval by the Superintendent.

-For those with less experience, the probationary period will be three full school years (i.e. three one-year contracts) with an optional fourth school year if the Board determines it is doubtful whether a term contract should be given.
+For those with less experience, the probationary period will be three full school years (i.e. three one-year contracts) with an optional fourth school year if the Board determines it is doubtful whether a term continuing contract should be given.

-Term contracts.
+Term contracts

 Full-time professionals employed in positions requiring certification and nurses will be employed by term contracts after they have successfully completed the probationary period.
 The terms and conditions of employment are detailed in the employee's contract and the District's employment policies.
 All employees will receive a copy of their contract.
 Employment policies can be accessed online at www.lisd.net or copies will be provided upon request.